PensionMath

 What happens to my Ford pension if Ford has financial trouble?

 Ford pension benefits are protected by ERISA and insured by the Pension Benefit Guaranty Corporation.
-If Ford were to fail and terminate the plan, the PBGC would take over and pay benefits up to the statutory guarantee limit, approximately $8,100 per month for age-65 participants in 2026.
+If Ford were to fail and terminate the plan, the PBGC would take over and pay benefits up to the statutory guarantee limit: $7,789.77 per month for a retiree aged 65 in 2026.
 Benefits above that limit could be reduced in a PBGC takeover.
 Most salaried retirees with mid-range benefits are well within the guarantee ceiling.

 More from PensionMath